jarvisar/interpreter/README.md

 * Num nodes: represent individual numbers in the expression
 * Var nodes: represent variables with a sub-expression as the value
 * BinOp nodes: represent binary operations between two sub-expressions
-* FuncCall nodes: represent mathematical functions such as sine, cosine, and tangent
+* FuncCall nodes: represent functions such as sine, cosine, and tangent
 * UnaryOp nodes: represent unary operations on a single sub-expression

 Each BinOp node has a left child node and a right child node, which can be any of the nodes types themselves (such as a number or another BinOp), depending on the complexity of the expression.
 Similarly, each FuncCall node has a function name and argument, which tells the interpreter/generator to perform the specified function with the given argument(s).